ShawnXxy/AzMy-Metrics-Bin/README.md

-# Ingest Mysql Metrics from information_schema.global_status into the Azure Monitor Log Analytics Workspace
+# Ingest Mysql Metrics from performance_schema.global_status into the Azure Monitor Log Analytics Workspace

 MySQL performance_schema.global_status have rich internal functioning metrics, and the stored metrics are the snapshot of a particular point of time when you select the metric table.
 When troubleshooting the problem, we need to review and accumulate the historical metrics data with powerful query functions like [Azure Monitor Kusto Queries](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/query-language) to help understand the overall status.
 In this tool, it will introduce how to post the metrics to Azure Monitor Log Analytics Workspace and leverage the powerful Kusto query language to monitor the MySQL statistics metrics.

 ## Ingest the Metrics to external monitoring tool – Azure Monitor:
 1. We need to run the ingestion code side by side on the same VM.
-The ingestion sample code will query the MySQL information_schema.global_status metrics then post the data to the Logical Workspace in a regular 30-sec interval.
+The ingestion sample code will query the MySQL performance_schema.global_status metrics then post the data to the Logical Workspace in a regular 30-sec interval.
 2. Provision a [Log Analytics Workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-create-workspace) to store the posted metrics.
 The Ingestion sample code performs POST Azure Monitor custom log through HTTP REST API: [Link](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-collector-api)
 3. The ingestion sample code is developed with .NET Core 3.1, and you could check out from the [GitHub repo](https://github.com/ShawnXxy/AzMy-Metrics-Bin.git)